You are using an old version of your web browser.

 Employees

-• Employee engagement surveys (bi-annual or annual)
+• Employee engagement surveys (bi-annual)

 • Performance appraisals and dialogue with leaders (varying)

-• Work environment councils (varying)
+• Work environment committees (varying)

 • Meetings with union and employee representatives (varying)